 ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread.
 This is called the stage.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+Use the menu to see other pages.

-Doctors use diagnostic tests to determine the tumor's stage, so staging may not be complete until all the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).
-There are different stage descriptions for different types of cancers.
+Doctors use diagnostic tests to find out the tumor's stage, so staging may not be complete until all the tests are finished.
+Tests that may be used to find the stage include computed tomography (CT) scan, magnetic resonance imaging (MRI), or positron emission tomography (PET)-CT scan (see Diagnosis).
+Knowing the stage helps the doctor recommend the best kind of treatment, and it can help predict a patient's prognosis.
+There are different stage descriptions for different types of cancer.

-However, the use of the TNM system for GIST is not required.
-Instead, doctors look at different factors to help determine a patient’s prognosis and the specific risk of how aggressive an individual tumor will be.
-Specifically, they want to determine how quickly the GIST may grow and the likelihood of the tumor recurring (coming back) after surgery.
-Doctors commonly use the factors listed below to determine how aggressive a tumor will be:
+For other types of gastrointestinal (GI) tumors, the most common staging tool used is called the TNM system.
+TNM is an abbreviation for tumor (T), node (N), and metastasis (M).
+However, the TNM system is not commonly used to stage a gastrointestinal stromal tumor (GIST).
+Instead, doctors look at different factors to determine a patient’s prognosis and the specific risk of how aggressive an individual tumor will be.
+Specifically, doctors want to figure out how quickly the GIST may grow and the chance the tumor will come back, or recur, after surgery.

-- The size of the tumor
+The size of the tumor

-- The location where the tumor started
+The location where the tumor started

 Whether the tumor ruptured and spilled into the abdomen (perforated)